 Spicy Jalapeño Sliders

-Add sliced jalapeños and pepper jack cheese for a spicy kick.
-Consider topping with a creamy chipotle sauce to balance the heat.
+Add sliced jalapeños and pepper jack cheese for heat, then drizzle chipotle mayo to balance the spice.

 Vegetarian and Vegan Options